csschmid/my-bash-rc/amznCyberStalkerQuestions.md

 		- MS (Comp Sci) - Northeaster University

 #### Questions
-1. What was your MS thesis?
+1. What was your focus area, an did you do a MS thesis?
-2.
-3.
+2. Can you tell me anout a time you worked closely with an SDET?
+   1. What went well?
+   2. What could have gone better?
+3. What is the team culture like?

 ### Shaunak Bhatt
 - Senio SDE